 Once you become friends and have more time – you can get into more details and be more nuanced.
 I’m not saying dumb down who you are, but rather express who you are with more clarity at first – then go into more details later, when the time is right.

-9. Practise finding humor in what is being said
+9. Practice finding humor in what is being said

 Humor can help a conversation to flow and can reveal more of your personality.
 Quick and witty puns can show your sharp mind.
 Using irony and exaggeration can help to lighten a serious topic